YounesCheikh/Cliargs.NET/_posts/2022-03-22-required-optional-argument.md

 The difference between required and optional arguments, is that Cliargs.NET throws an exception during the initlization process when missing a required argument, while continues the initialization in a normal way if any optional argument is missing.

-> Each arguments is created by default as required unless you make it optional {:.prompt-info}
+> Each argument is created by default as required unless you make it optional {:.prompt-info}

 ## Required argument